sophabulous/CSC309FinalProject/README.md

 Create a directory to store the database and start the database server:

 `mkdir data`

-`mongod --dbpath=$PWD/data`

-## Run Node
+## Start Node and MongoDB

-`node app.js`
+`npm start`

-The first time Node starts up, it will automatically seed the datbase.
-In order to reseed the database, use the following command when starting node:
+The first time Node starts up, it will automatically seed the database.
+In order to clear the database and restart with the initial seed use the following command when starting node:

-`node app.js reseed`
+`npm reseed`

 ## Express API